MilanPrpa/lambda-blog-project/README.md

 # lambda-blog-project
 Objective

-I will be deploying my first fully functioning web application using HTTP requests, local server and database creation, HTML/CSS.
+I will be deploying my first fully functioning web application using HTTP requests, local server and database creation, HTML/CSS and JavaScript.